-A channel error is determined by comparing the target value set of a controller to the physical value of an output channel.
+A channel error is determined by comparing the target value set by a controller and the physical value of an output channel.

-When an output channel is activated (rising edge of the channel state), the channel errors are filtered for the period that is set by the Surveillance Timeout parameter via the configuration of the device.
-The value of this parameter can range from 0 to 255 ms; the default setting is 80 ms.
+When an output channel is activated (rising edge of the channel state), the channel errors are filtered for the period that is set by the "Surveillance-Timeout" parameter via the configuration of the device.
+The value of this parameter can range from 0 to 255 ms; the factory setting is 80 ms.